 What is a Special VFR clearance?

-Special VFR clearances allow VFR pilots to land at surface E, class D, C and B airports when the field is IFR, but only if the pilot can maintain clear of clouds and the visibility is at least 1 SM.
+Special VFR clearances allow VFR pilots to land at surface E, class D, and some C and B airports when the field is IFR, but only if the pilot can maintain clear of clouds and the visibility is at least 1 SM.

 So, that’s the official definition, but it’s more complicated than that.
 There are some exceptions to the above statement.
 Keep reading to get the full story.